Scott Stantis

 Scott Brian Stantis (born May 2, 1959) is an American editorial cartoonist.

 Career

-Stantis is currently the editorial cartoonist for The Chicago Tribune.
+Stantis was staff editorial cartoonist for The Chicago Tribune from 2009 to 2019.
 He began his career with The Chicago Tribune on September 1, 2009, following the paper's nine-year search to replace Jeff MacNelly, who died in June 2000.
+He switched to freelance status in July, 2019, still publishing in the Tribune but reducing the frequency his cartoons appear.

 Stantis was previously a staff cartoonist for The Birmingham News, The Orange County Register, The Commercial Appeal, The Arizona Republic, and the Grand Rapids Press, and did weekly cartoons for USA Today.

 His editorial cartoons are syndicated to over 400 newspapers via Tribune Content Agency.
 He usually espouses a conservative or libertarian stance in his cartoons, calling himself a "contrarian".

 He was president of the Association of American Editorial Cartoonists 2003–2004.

 He has also created several comic strips: